-- [a] Do you know what data you hold (and what you shouldn't hold)? - (b) Is your data appropriately classified? - [c] Do you have, and apply, data destruction policies? - Do you know what data is encrypted, how it is encrypted, and when it may be unencrypted on your systems? - Do you have regularly check you are complying with your retention policy to ensure you are storing only the data you should be? - [f] Do you have appropriate additional protection for sensitive data? - (g) Do you have data loss prevention or similar tools? - [h] Do you understand your logs, how long you retain them for and what they can (or cannot) tell you? - Do you have appropriate logging of staff/ councillor access to data?
+- (a) Do you know what data you hold (and what you shouldn't hold)? - (b) Is your data appropriately classified? - (c) Do you have, and apply, appropriate data destruction policies? - (d) Do you know what data is encrypted, how it is encrypted, and when it may be unencrypted on your systems? - (e) Do you have appropriate regression checks to ensure you are storing only the data you should be? - (f) Do you have appropriate additional protection for sensitive data? - (g) Do you have data loss prevention or similar tools? - (h) Do you understand your logs, how long you retain them for, and what they can (or cannot) tell you? - (i) Do you have appropriate logging of staff/ councillor access to data?